-We’re nearing the end of the PlayStation 4 platform cycle and while we have plenty of great titles to look forward in releasing, we’re still finding out about some rather interesting games of yesteryear that were cancelled.
-In this list, we’re going to check out some of the cancelled PlayStation 3 video game titles that we can’t believe were scrapped.
+The end of the PlayStation 4 platform cycle is nearing and while we have plenty of great titles to look forward in releasing, we’re still finding out about some rather interesting games of yesteryear that were cancelled.
+In this list, we’re going to check out some of the cancelled PlayStation 3 video game titles that we can’t believe were killed off.
 As time goes by, new information, screenshots, and assets leak out revealing titles that could have been great but was never given the chance to release.

 #10 Naughty Dog Untitled Sci-Fi Game

 Any gamer worth their salt knows about Naughty Dog.
-The Sony exclusive delivering company is well-known for some fantastic IPs over the years such as Crash Bandicoot, Jak and Daxter, Uncharted, and The Last of Us.
-Each game delivered hours of fun and as a result, each new game announced is instantly highly anticipated.
-Over the later years, the development team really started to deliver more cinematic narrative focused games after the release of Jak and Daxter’s series.
-As we slowly moved into the PlayStation 3, Naughty Dog was tinkering around with a new IP.
+The Sony exclusive development studio is well-known for some fantastic IPs over the years such as Crash Bandicoot, Jak and Daxter, Uncharted, and The Last of Us.
+Each game delivered hours of fun and as a result, each new IP announced is instantly highly anticipated.
+Over the later years, the development team really started to deliver more cinematic narrative focused games after the launch of Jak and Daxter’s series.
+As we slowly moved into the PlayStation 3, Naughty Dog was tinkering around with different IPs.

 #9 SuperBot Entertainment Untitled Fighting Game

-SuperBot Entertainment might not sound all that familiar but this video game studio was around in 2009 where it delivered an exclusive for Sony.
-The title was PlayStation All-Stars Battle Royale, a game that was essentially Sony’s answer to Nintendo’s Super Smash Bros. franchise.
-Unfortunately, that game didn’t hit the sales and goals that Sony had intended for it which resulted in Sony severing ties with the studio.
-Since then SuperBot Entertainment wasn’t able to bounce back and eventually closed two years after the release of the game.
-However, there was another PlayStation 3 video game exclusive that the studio was going to be delivering that would mimic Rival Schools by development studio Capcom.
+SuperBot Entertainment might not sound all that familiar but this video game studio was around in 2009 where it delivered PlayStation All-Stars Battle Royale, a game that was essentially Sony’s answer to Nintendo’s Super Smash Bros. franchise.
+Unfortunately, that game didn’t hit the sales and goals that Sony had intended for which resulted in Sony severing ties with the studio.
+Since then SuperBot Entertainment wasn’t able to bounce back and eventually closed two years after the release of the Sony exclusive.
+However, there was another PlayStation 3 video game exclusive that the studio was throwing together.

-This is another title that is super scarce when it comes to details.
-In fact, the game was never officially announced to the public and as a result, there are mostly just rumors and speculation pieces regarding the title and its premise.
+The game was never officially announced to the public and as a result, there are mostly just rumors and speculation pieces regarding the game along with its premise.
 From what we are able to gather this was a fighting game set in a high school setting.
-Players would be taking on various characters such as a cheerleader or football player.
-Regardless, we’re unsure of what they would be fighting, if not each other, but it does look like each may have come with their own unique special attacks.
+Players would be taking on various characters such as a cheerleader or football player and while we don’t have a premise it seems that each character would have had their own unique abilities.

 #8 Eight Days

-It’s really anyone’s guess as to if Eight Days is cancelled or on hold.
-The game was being developed under Sony’s SCE London Studio where it was shown off at the 2006 E3 press conference.
+Eight Days was in development under Sony’s SCE London Studio where it was shown off at the 2006 E3 press conference.
 Within Eight Days, players would follow two different characters, essentially a good pathway along with a darker pathway.
-Both are after a mob syndicate for their own various reasons but as the game progresses the duo end up crossing paths.
+Both protagonists in the pathways are after a mob syndicate for their own specific reasons but as the game progresses the duo end up crossing paths.
 Working together, players would be venturing off in this action single-player title in what was supposed to be the largest video game map ever at the time.

-The PlayStation 3 exclusive wasn’t really past early development.
-It’s not really known just why the game never went on with production but in 2008 Sony did confirm that Eight Days along with the studios other IP at the time, The Getaway, which would have been a third installment to The Getaway franchise, was cancelled.
+The PlayStation 3 exclusive was only in early development before being scrapped.
+It’s not really known just why the game never went on with production but in 2008 Sony did confirm that Eight Days was killed off.

 #7 Heavenly Sword 2

-Ninja Theory may be best known as of late for Hellblade: Senua’s Sacrifice but their second video game release was for the PlayStation 3 was known as Heavenly Sword.
+Ninja Theory may be best known for Hellblade: Senua’s Sacrifice but they had a release for the PlayStation 3 called Heavenly Sword.
 The game was a hack-and-slash title that had a unique story revolving around an ancient blade that was crafted to destroy a demonic warlord.
-Left within the mortal world after the warlord was slain, human factions would constantly battle for control over this mythical blade until it was claimed by tribes and locked away in order to establish peace within the civilizations again.
+Left within the mortal world after the warlord was slain, human factions would constantly battle for control over this mythical blade until it was claimed by a tribe and locked away in order to establish peace within the civilizations again.
 Legend stated that one day the rightful wielder for the sword would be reborn, claim the sword and as a result, the person would bring the world into a fully peaceful state.

-As legend has it players took control of Nariko which could use the sword and transform it to suit the need at any given moment.
-For instance, players could use transform it for more speed focused attacks or even extend it for long-range blows.
+Players took control of Nariko which could use the sword and transform it to suit the need at any given moment.
+For instance, players could transform it for more speed focused attacks or even extend it for long-range blows.
 This game narrative was so big and in-depth that it even spanned a few CGI animated episodes for players to watch along with a film which released in 2014.
-Luckily the game was well received by a number of publications and fans alike.
-Unfortunately, the game just didn’t get out as many copies as the developers had hoped.
+Luckily the game was well received by several critics and fans alike.
+Unfortunately, Heavenly Sword just didn’t reach the numbers the development team had hoped for.

-So when it came to a sequel there was news being reported that the development team had a story written with a third title following in order to make a trilogy.
+So when it came to a sequel there was news being reported that the studio had a story written with a third title slated to follow afterwards.
 However, in 2008 Ninja Theory decided to scrap the sequel in favor of a more cinematic video game called Enslaved: Odyssey to the West.
 Since then the franchise hasn’t been touched and Ninja Theory went on to be purchased by Microsoft.

 #6 The Getaway 3

 From what we know about the game, The Getaway 3 would have been set in London and would also have an Amsterdam setting.
-Unfortunately for fans of the franchise, it seemed that when Sony was looking at their line of IP exclusives in 2008 that other IPs took priority and as a result, the development studio was forced to put the game on hold.
-Since then it’s been radio silence and we haven’t heard anything in regards to the game so now we’re in that weird limbo state as the game is supposedly on hold but at this point, it’s pretty much cancelled right?
+Unfortunately for fans of the franchise, it seemed that when Sony was looking at their line of IP exclusives in 2008 and ultimately decided that The Getaway 3 was no longer a title worth putting their efforts into developing.